chrisgaunt/nihongonotes/docs/cards/index.md

 # Japanese Cards

-As a way to help myself remember sets of words I've been creating these 'collectable' cards.
+As a way to help myself remember sets of words I'm creating these 'collectable' cards.
 It adds a bit of extra fun and triggers that dopamine effect when putting them in a binder to flick through later!

 I'll trade you two 冬 for a 春 :wink: